mbollmann/www-personal/content/projects.md

 In 2019, I've been awarded an [MSCA Individual Fellowship](https://ec.europa.eu/research/mariecurieactions/actions/individual-fellowships_en) to work on "Morphologically-Informed Representations for NLP" (MorphIRe).

-More information will be published here over time.
+Among other (yet unpublished) experiments, this led to a paper on [the role of morphology for error analysis in NLP](https://www.aclweb.org/anthology/2021.eacl-main.162/) that was awarded "Best Paper" at EACL 2021.

 ### Websites